captionpoint/captionpoint-plays/!archives/PASSION.md

 ---

-What a joy it is to have someone to whom I can tell my feelings, to share my past with.
+"What a joy it is to have someone to whom I can tell my feelings, to share my past with.

 ---